fblpalmeira/pcir_test/README.md

 (1) The following scoring was used in the computation of means for these variables: “Highly unacceptable” = −3, “Moderately unacceptable” = −2, “Slightly unacceptable” = −1, “Neither” = 0, “Slightly acceptable” = 1, “Moderately acceptable” = 2, and “Highly
 acceptable” = 3 (see Table 1).

+To enhance the ease of understanding, Figure 1 displays the conflict indices and variable means graphically.

 <img src="https://github.com/fblpalmeira/pcir/blob/main/images/Fig2_bubble_graph.png">